Quick Picks

 What to Read Next

-For the real arguments behind the fiction, see our collections of Geoffrey Hinton's warnings about AI, Demis Hassabis on AGI, and Dario Amodei quotes on AI safety.
+For the real arguments these shows dramatise, read our collections of Geoffrey Hinton's warnings about AI, Demis Hassabis on AGI, and Dario Amodei quotes on AI safety.
+For the practical career angle, see our role-by-role analysis of how AI is changing non-technical careers.
 For film instead of TV, try the best AI movies and best AI documentaries.
-If these shows make you curious about how AI actually works, see our AI course guides.
+To turn the questions these shows raise into actual skills, see our AI course guides.